Updated on September 14th, 2023

 If the MySQL database gets a packet that is bigger than the allowed (max_allowed_packet) default value, then this error shows up.

 The default values of packets are different according to the different versions of MySQL.
-For MySQL 3.23, the default biggest value is 16M whereas, for MySQL 4.0.1, there is no upper limit but is dependent on the memory you have left on your server.
+For MySQL 3.23, the default biggest value is 16M whereas, for MySQL 4.0.1, there is no upper limit but it is dependent on the memory you have left on your server.

 In this error, the error occurs due to the table in MySQL.
-It has mainly two reasons, namely, when the table has reached its limit size and when the disk has become full.
+It has mainly two reasons, namely when the table has reached its limit size and when the disk has become full.

 This error can be easily avoided by using the -O tmp_table_size=# option in the MySQL database to increase the temporary table size.
-Furthermore, you also have an option to initiate the MySQL database with the –big-table command to avoid this error afterward.
+Furthermore, you also have the option to initiate the MySQL database with the –big-table command to avoid this error afterward.
 Similarly, all the common errors in MySQL can be resolved using a command after knowing about the error.